icanseker/hermite-llie-framework/README.md

 For each (ν, t) pair:
 1. Compute Hermite coefficients a₂, a₃ — skip if invalid (denominator ≤ 0, non-finite)
-2. Fast evaluation using precomputed spatial components (no conv2 — see below)
+2. Fast evaluation using precomputed spatial components — no conv2 inside the loop (see Spatial Precomputation above)
 3. Compute Shannon entropy of the result
 4. Store (ν, t, entropy) in the results table